The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Results

 Notably, under the empirically best-performing freezing configuration for each architecture, SwinGait and DeepGaitV2 achieved comparable discriminative performance, with Micro-AUC values in the 0.77--0.79 range.
 However, SwinGait consistently demonstrated stronger ordinal agreement, with Kappa values exceeding 0.60 in the best configuration, compared to approximately 0.52 for DeepGaitV2.
-This suggests that transformer-based hierarchical attention may better preserve graded frailty structure, whereas convolutional representations remain competitive in threshold-independent discrimination.
 From a translational perspective, these results indicate that architectural sophistication alone does not guarantee superior performance in small clinical cohorts, and that careful backbone adaptation may exert greater influence than imbalance correction or attention-based design.

-From a clinical standpoint, the robustness of both architectures across weighting conditions supports the suitability of the proposed framework for small-sample deployment scenarios without reliance on aggressive imbalance correction.